M-iao/learngit/readme.txt

-git is a version control tool
-git is free software
+git is a version control tool hhh git is free software this line is new added is